gear-foundation/academy/docs/03-hello-world/hello-world.md

 - `hello_world.wasm` - the output Wasm binary built from source files;
 - `hello_world.opt.wasm` - the optimized Wasm aimed to be uploaded to the blockchain.

-We've learned how to create a simple smart contract program responding with a "Hello" message to any incoming message.
+We've now learned how to create a simple smart contract program responding with a "Hello" message to any incoming message.

 Let's test our program.